ncssar/sartopo_python/docs/source/index.rst

 Patches / bug fixes to 1.0 / 2.0 will be applied to both packages, but, minor and major version updates will only be applied to caltopo_python.

-We suggest that you start incorporating these slight changes to your code now.
+We suggest that you change to caltopo_python as soon as possible; see that package's 'Migration from sartopo_python' documentation.

 Key Features
 ===============